- Side Effects

 - Iron overload in chronically transfused patients due to hemoglobinopathies or thalassemia.

-- Consult with blood bank medical director or hematologist if you have questions regarding special transfusion requirements.
+- Consult with the blood bank medical director or hematologist if you have questions regarding special transfusion requirements.